ALTER TABLE PARTITION

 - Cold and hot partitions cannot be merged.

-- Cold partition switching is not supported for the EXCHANGE operation.
+- Cold partition switching is not supported during the EXCHANGE operation.

 Syntax